 Empower your employees with self-service purchase order management

-Purchase order software helps you to decentralize your buying process, which prevents time delays and over or under purchasing of materials.
+Purchase order software helps you decentralize your buying process, which prevents time delays and over or under purchasing of materials.
 Software with employee self-service allows employees outside of procurement to easily fill in and submit for approval requisition templates with pre-approved vendor contract pricing.
 With the appropriate approval workflows and dollar thresholds in place, you can easily delegate approval of lower value items to your department managers.
 It’s really a win-win situation: while your department managers are empowered to make smart purchasing decisions, your procurement team can devote more time to strategic contracts and sourcing of high-value items.
 With decentralized purchasing, department managers and employees alike will be happy to get exactly what they need, when they need it.

 Increase the percentage of purchase orders associated with a purchase requisition

 Chances are that if your organization has a manual purchasing system, many purchases have probably taken place without a corresponding purchase requisition or approval.
 Requisition and purchase order management software will help you to enforce business rules for purchasing.
 By initiating automated approval workflows and eliminating the re-keying of data, procurement software optimizes the percentage of purchase orders that originate with a purchase requisition.
-Increasing that percentage will ensure that proposed purchases are within budget and preferred vendors are being used, which will directly affect your bottom line.
+Increasing that percentage will help ensure that proposed purchases are within budget and preferred vendors are being used, which will directly affect your bottom line.

 Budget at the departmental level to control costs

 Of course, just because you have a decentralized purchasing system doesn’t mean that you’re relinquishing control over purchasing—particularly control over whether a purchase fits within your company’s budget.
-The beauty of purchase order software, is that employees and department managers can use the software to view the calculated budget availability when entering or approving a purchase requisition.
+The beauty of purchase order software is that employees and department managers can use the software to view the calculated budget availability when entering or approving a purchase requisition.
 If a requisitioned item is over budget, the solution automatically flags the purchase requisition for over budget approval routing.
 Once the appropriate manager receives a notification for the over-budget item, the manager can either approve or reject it.
 Features like this illustrate how procurement software is a great tool for informing employees and managers about their budget and keeping any attempts at rogue buying in check.